 Car Accidents Caused by Manufacturing Defects

 In most Boston car accidents, it is ultimately determined that the accident was the result of the negligence (fault) of one or more drivers.
 In these types of car accidents, there will typically be one or more plaintiffs that were injured by one or more defendants who were driving vehicles that were involved in the crash.
-These cases are regularly handled by the experienced Boston car accident lawyers at the Law Offices of Jeffrey S. Glassman, LLC.
+These cases are regularly handled by the experienced Boston car accident lawyers at the Jeffrey Glassman Injury Lawyers.

 However, some accidents are not the not the result of driver negligence, but instead due to a defective vehicle or vehicle component.
 In some of these cases, it is not actually a defective design, but rather a defectively-serviced or repaired vehicle.
 These are often referred to as inadequate maintenance accidents and are unfortunately frequent occurrences for a variety of reasons.